 Per the CDC, dog bites pose as a greater health issue for children compared to mumps, whooping cough, and measles.
 These injuries also occur more often than bike accidents, ATVs, and playground injuries.
 The most common demographic that falls victim to a dog bite are boys ages 5 to 9.

 It must be noted that if you or your child was bitten by a dog, you should seek medical attention and consult with your doctor on treatment plans.

 Does My Child Need a Tetanus Shot After a Dog Bite?

 As already mentioned, dog bites happen every day.
-If your child is not up to date with their tetanus shot and the dog’s health history is unknown to you, they will definitely need to go to the doctor to get a tetanus shot after any dog bite that breaks the skin, no matter how small it may seem.
+If your child is not up-to-date with their tetanus shot and the dog’s health history is unknown to you, you should take your child to see a doctor to get a tetanus shot if the bite broke the child’s skin.

 Today, we have newer and faster rabies tests, such as the LN34 developed by the Centers of Disease Control and Prevention (CDC), that can detect the disease early to determine whether or not the individual needs rabies treatment.
 Thankfully, getting injections in your stomach for rabies is a thing of the past.

 However, rabies is fatal if not treated early.
 Children exposed to rabid animals could avoid the weeks-long series of shots if they get tested immediately following a dog bite incident.